Our curriculum is designed to ensure all pupils leave Vale School at the end of Year 6 as:

 Our intention is that by enabling pupils to become successful learners (acquiring the knowledge, skills, vocabulary and understanding required), they will in turn become confident individuals (who have a positive personal identity), resulting in them becoming responsible citizens.

-At Vale School we recognise that everything we do, say and model impacts our pupils and therefore forms part of our holistic curriculum.
+At Vale School we recognise that everything we do, say and model affects our pupils and therefore forms part of our holistic curriculum.
 At the core of our curriculum is the desire to see all pupils become successful learners, confident individuals and responsible citizens, as well as young people who demonstrate in thought, word and deed our values.

 We are honest & true.